GC-RU-bootcamp/Button-Triggered-AJAX/README.md

    Click different button will clear all images from previous search and then load 10 new images.
 So that only the images relevent to that search are shown.

-   implemented - Hover over an image shows popover "Title" and "Rating".
+   Hover over an image shows popover "Title" and "Rating".